saymrwulf/prophet/notes.md

-2017-05-17T00:15:00 - Refactor for clarity, might break a few tests though (prophet) 2017-05-17T23:09:00 - Quick fix, referencing a known issue from the official repo (prophet) 2017-06-12T03:51:00 - Implementing approach from a new paper read last night (prophet)
+2017-05-17T00:15:00 - Refactor for clarity, might break a few tests though (prophet) 2017-05-17T23:09:00 - Quick fix, referencing a known issue from the official repo (prophet) 2017-06-12T03:51:00 - Implementing approach from a new paper read last night (prophet) 2017-06-12T01:19:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet)